addictivesearch0x97/simple-esp-script-roblox/README.md

 ## ✨ Features

-*   **Pixel Perfect Rendering:** Constructed using filled primitives instead of standard lines to achieve a true "physical" 1px thickness with no blurring or visual artifacts.
+*   **Pixel Perfect Rendering:** Constructed using filled primitives instead of standard lines to achieve a true "physical" 1px thickness with no blurring or visual artifacts (nope :3).
 *   **Adaptive Performance:**
     *   **Dynamic Mode:** Scans character bones (R6/R15) at close range for precise hitboxes that adjust to animations (walking, laying down, etc.).
     *   **Static Mode:** Automatically switches to a simplified calculation method at long ranges (>300 studs) to save FPS.